Branching, edit, and regenerate

 You get a sibling with the same content.
 Use temperature or sampling settings to encourage variety, or expose a "regenerate again" affordance.

-The tree depth is bounded by the conversation length.
+Tree depth is bounded by the conversation length.
 Branch breadth grows with edits and regenerations.
-There is no fixed limit; render performance is the practical constraint.
+There's no fixed limit; render performance is the practical constraint.

 Related features